ansys/pyhps/doc/source/examples/ex_python_two_bar.rst

 Two-bar truss
 =============

-This example shows how to create a REP project solving a two-bar truss problem with Python.
+This example shows how to create an HPS project solving a two-bar truss problem with Python.

 For the original problem description, see R.L.
 Fox, *Optimization Methods in Engineering Design*, Addison Wesley, 1971.
 Also see `Optimization Methods for Engineering Design <https://apmonitor.com/me575/uploads/Main/optimization_book.pdf>`_.